Independent Community Voter Research

 What Will These Units Cost?
 Context for the Numbers

 Specific pricing for the Alpha Beta project hasn't been announced.
-But here's what the Whittier market looks like right now so you can gauge what "moderate-income" and "affordable" likely mean:
+For context, current Whittier market data:

 MetricCurrent WhittierSource